Groupguanfang/groupguanfang/EN_US.md

 <br>

 ## About me 🌈
-Grade 2, in a rubbish university student in Guangzhou,China.
+Grade 2, a rubbish university student in Guangzhou,China.
 A TypeScript's fullstack crazier.

 `self-taught's technologies` & love `amination`。